Self-Paced Training for Mental Health Professionals

 The self-paced program provides a comprehensive and integrated assessment and treatment protocol for addressing significant behavior problems in children five years of age and younger including serious tantrums, aggression, property destruction and self-injury.

-It is based on the proven treatment strategies of the Marquette University Behavior Clinic (in partnership with Penfield Children's Center), which since its founding in 2003 has been at the forefront of efforts to help families address and overcome serious behavioral problems in young children.
+It is based on the proven treatment strategies of the Behavior Clinic, a partnership between Marquette University and Penfield Children's Center, which since its founding in 2003 has been at the forefront of efforts to help families address and overcome serious behavioral problems in young children.

 While Early Pathways can be implemented in any clinical setting, it has proven most effective when it is delivered in the homes of families, particularly those who live in poverty.